gsiekaniec/ORI/README.md

 </details>

-Once the compressed bloom filters have been created, we can delete those that are not compressed:
+Once the compressed bloom filters have been created, we can delete those that are not compressed (:warning: be careful, this step deletes files):

     ls | grep -Pv 'detbrief.rrr.' | grep '.bf' | xargs rm --